 Street Design Advisory Team (SDAT)

 The Street Design Advisory Team (SDAT) is an advisory body that provides a regular forum for City agencies to review and comment on proposed changes to the public right-of-way.
-SDAT is chaired by the San Francisco Planning Department and composed of members from the San Francisco Municipal Transportation Agency, San Francisco Public Works, and the San Francisco Public Utilities Commission.
+SDAT is chaired by the San Francisco Planning Department and composed of members from the San Francisco Municipal Transportation Agency, San Francisco Public Works, the SF Fire Department, and the San Francisco Public Utilities Commission.

 The Streetscape Design Advisory Team (SDAT) exists to ensure that City agencies provide clear and consistent guidance to project sponsors who have a requirement to improve the public right-of-way pursuant to the Better Streets Plan and Planning Code Section 138.1.